 How do you keep bees away from your hummingbird feeders?

 Almost everyone who feeds hummingbirds has had to deal with bees competing for the delicious nectar.
 Yellow jackets, wasps, and hornets are especially frustrating when the feeders are close to your house because then these insects are more likely to bother or even sting you!

-Not to mention that a feeder full of bees will prevent hummingbirds.
+Not to mention that a feeder full of wasps will prevent hummingbirds.

 But don’t worry, many hummingbird enthusiasts have gone to war with bees before and won.
-During these battles, many proven tips and techniques have been discovered that prevent bees from taking over your nectar feeders.
+During these battles, many proven tips and techniques have been discovered that prevent them from taking over your nectar feeders.

 Today, you are going to learn 7 tips you can use immediately!